 Identifying fraudulent injury claims

 While no one wants to deny their employees medical attention and time needed to recover from an injury, it’s still important to approach this process with concern.
-Learning how to identify and handle fraudulent injury claims is an essential skill that all EHS professionals need.
+Learning how to identify and handle claims that might be fraudulent is an essential skill that all EHS professionals need.

-Below are my best recommendations for how to go about this, especially given the sensitive nature of providing adequate care and protecting your business interests.
+Below are my best recommendations for how to go about this, especially given the sensitive nature of providing adequate care.
+Moreover, you’ll need to protect your business interests from potential cases of injury claims that are fraudulent.

 Proactive injury case management

-Most companies have insurance, and when an injury happens an adjuster from the insurance company partners with them to manage an injury claim.
+Most companies have insurance.
+When an injury happens, an adjuster from the insurance company partners with them to manage an injury claim.
 If your company is self-ensured, you’ll typically have to manage the claim in-house.
+Stay alert to any potential signs of claims that are fraudulent.

 One of the biggest mistakes employers make when it comes to managing worker’s compensation claims is being too hands-off.
 Just because the insurance company assigns an adjuster to handle a case doesn’t mean that they’re going to manage the claim well.

 As an employer, it’s in your best interest to aggressively manage your workers’ compensation claims for several reasons.
 When employees are out because of injuries, it can affect the morale in your company.
-It can also impact the bottom line.
+It can also impact the bottom line, especially if any claims are suspected to be fraudulent.

 How to spot fraudulent injury claims